HarperDB/documentation/docs/technical-details/reference/graphql.md

 - Objects will be transformed into properly nested attributes
 - Strings and Boolean values are passed through as their AST values
 - Float and Int values will be parsed using the JavaScript `parseFloat` and `parseInt` methods respectively.
-- Enums are not supported.
+- List and Enums are not supported.

 ### Fragments